ioccc-src/winner/2005/anon/README.md

 It probably will also compile and work on many (all?) other \*nix platforms as well.
 How does it achieve this incredible feat?

 ### SPOILER

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-.

-(Read the following only if you give up figuring it out :-) )
+Read the following only if you give up figuring it out :-)

-.

-.

-.

-.

-.

-.

-.

-.

-.

 #### The Evil Hack

 The program (ab)uses an implicit assumption underlying practically all architectures, and that is that parameters to C functions are implicit local variables allocated on the runtime stack.
-This runtime stack is a contiguous section of memory, and therefore, after N recursive calls of `main()` to itself, there is enough room on the stack to store whatever the program desires, so long as it does not exceed the maximum stack size.
+This runtime stack is a contiguous section of memory, and therefore, after `N` recursive calls of `main()` to itself, there is enough room on the stack to store whatever the program desires, so long as it does not exceed the maximum stack size.

 (Theoretically, the runtime stack doesn't **have** to be contiguous... but all current architectures that are worth consideration make this assumption.
 I